CodeWizard6/Pen-testing-blog/_Active-Directory/Escape.md

 ### Enumerating resources on AD domain as sql_svc user

 I enumerate the resources I have access to as **sql_svc** looking for additional credentials to move laterally to other, more privileged, domain users.
-In the root directory of the C:/ drive, I found 2 non — default directories per Figure 16.
-Further enumeration of the SQLServer directory showed a log file highlighted in Figure 17.
+In the root directory of the C:/ drive, I found 2 non — default directories per Figure 17.
+Further enumeration of the SQLServer directory showed a log file highlighted in Figure 18.
 Finally, a review of the log files revealed the AD domain password for user **Sequel//Ryan.
-Cooper** per Figure 18 below.
+Cooper** as shown in Figure 19 below.

 ![Discovery of two non-default directories](/Pen-testing-blog/assets/images/TwoNondefaultDirectoriesSvcSql_Escape.png "Figure 17 - Discovery of two non-default file shares")